imjasonh/marptalk/README.md

 - Write speaker notes in a conversational tone
 - Keep notes concise but informative
 - Test different voices to find what works best
+- Use `--no-generate-tts` for faster iteration when updating slides/styles
 - Use the pause/resume controls during live presentations
 - The system handles browser autoplay restrictions gracefully
+- Soft subtitles are recommended for accessibility and viewer choice

 ## Troubleshooting